-College Credit: 1 Credit for 20 weeks upon successful completion of the course through Tompkins Cortland Community College Student creation, design and editing of the school yearbook.
+College Credit: 1 college credit upon successful completion and registered through Tompkins Cortland Community College for CAPS152.

+Student creation, design and editing of the school yearbook.
 Additionally, an introduction to the development of web pages for the Internet.
 Topics include XHTML tags, including links, graphics, backgrounds, and colors.
-This course is part of the C.T.E.
-Pathway in Computer Applications.